alperuzun/THRESHOLD/README.md

 * The columns must be separated by a tab `'\t'`

 An example file is available in the GitHub repository.
-It contains a normalized Pancreatic Adenocarcinoma dataset from TCGA (PanCancer Atlas), sourced from cBioPortal [https://www.cbioportal.org/study/summary?id=paad_tcga_pan_can_atlas_2018].
+It contains a normalized Pancreatic Adenocarcinoma dataset from TCGA (PanCancer Atlas), sourced from [cBioPortal](https://www.cbioportal.org/study/summary?id=paad_tcga_pan_can_atlas_2018).
 This dataset is an abbreviated version, including only 10 patient samples for demonstration purposes.

 ## Navigation